Head of School for Sport and Recreation

 - BMJ Open (IF=2.271)

-Professor Erica Hinckson is the Associate Dean (Postgraduate Research) of the Faculty of Health and Environmental Sciences at AUT University.
-Her program of research focuses on the science of behaviour, in particular the patterns, causes and effects of physical activity and sedentary behaviour on health in youth and adults, within the context of the built environment.
-Her research aims to provide evidence for the empowerment of communities and to inform policy decisions.
-She has been involved in large national regional programmes (e.g. Travelwise, School Travel Plan Programme).
-She also specialises in the assessment of physical activity and sedentary behaviour using the most up-to-date technologies.
-She is active internationally with key environment groups.
-She is on the steering committee for the International Physical Activity and Environment Network - Adolescents (IPEN), and on the executive committee for the Council of Environment and Physical Activity.
-Erica is collaborating with key leading researchers nationally and internationally on population-based studies and has attracted funding of ~NZ$6.0 million.
+Professor Erica Hinckson is the Head of School of Sport and Recreation at the Faculty of Health and Environmental Sciences at AUT University.
+Previously she held the role of Associate Dean Postgraduate Research for the Faculty.
+Professor Erica Hinckson is the co-director of the Centre for Child Health Research and senior researcher at the Human Potential Centre Her program of research focuses on the science of behaviour, in particular the patterns, causes and effects of physical activity and sedentary behaviour on health in youth and adults, within the context of the built environment.
+She has been involved in large national, regional (e.g. Travelwise, URBAN and BEANZ studies) and international (e.g. International Physical activity & Environment Network-Adolescents, IPEN) projects.
+She is active internationally with key groups.
+She is on the steering committee for IPEN, and former Chair for the Council of Environment and Physical Activity and founding member of Citizen Science Global Network and Citizen Science Leadership Task Force.

 - Physical Activity and Health (Undergraduate)